 More than just sprinkles and candy, this is a chance to voice your praise and concerns for the school directly to Dean Curtis.
 He wants to know how your college expereince is moving along and how we at the Ernestine M. Raclin School of the Arts can make it better.
 Your college experience is, after all, about you.
 So, come satisfy your sweet tooth and sweeten up your college experience at the same time.

 See Europe as part of the 2016 drawing and sculpture program

 The beautiful scenery of Florence is calling your name.

 A group of 10-15 students are going to participate in a drawing and sculpture class taught by Associate Professor of Fine Arts Dora Natella.

 Students will study the masterpieces of the Renaissance directly and capture the city in their sketchbooks from May 19- June 17.

 Ernestine M. Raclin School of the Arts students are encouraged to apply, but any IU South Bend student may register for the trip.

 Contribute to the Seat Campaign

-Because of the vision of Louise E. Addicott, the Ernestine M. Raclin School of the Arts at Indiana University South Bend will open the newly renovated Louise E. Addicott and Yatish J. Joshi Performance Hall in the spring of 2014.
+Because of the vision of Louise E. Addicott, the Ernestine M. Raclin School of the Arts at Indiana University South Bend opened the newly renovated Louise E. Addicott and Yatish J. Joshi Performance Hall in the spring of 2014.
 The IU South Bend Arts Foundation has developed a unique opportunity for you to contribute to this project.
 A gift of $500 will be recognized with the name of the donor or someone they want to honor engraved on a brass plate on the back of any of the seats in the first three rows.
 A gift of $275 will be recognized with a plate on a seat in the remaining eight rows.
 Learn more about the renovation project and how you can contribute.